hpml2019/hpml2019.github.io/_posts/2019-01-10-submission.md

 ### Submission

 We invite authors to submit original work to HPML.
-All papers will be peer reviewed and accepted papers will be published in IEEE Xplore. **Pending special issue for the best papers in a top journal - last edition best papers were invited to Elsevier JPDC - <a href="https://www.journals.elsevier.com/journal-of-parallel-and-distributed-computing/call-for-papers/special-issue-advances-parallel-high-performance-computing">Special Issue on Advances on Parallel and High Performance Computing for AI Applications</a>.**
+All papers will be peer reviewed and accepted papers will be published in IEEE Xplore. **Pending special issue of a top journal for the best papers of HPML2019 - in the last edition of the workshop, best papers were invited to Elsevier JPDC - <a href="https://www.journals.elsevier.com/journal-of-parallel-and-distributed-computing/call-for-papers/special-issue-advances-parallel-high-performance-computing">Special Issue on Advances on Parallel and High Performance Computing for AI Applications</a>.**

 Submissions must be in English, limited to 8 pages in the IEEE conference format (see <a href="https://www.ieee.org/conferences/publishing/templates.html" style="color:white">https://www.ieee.org/conferences/publishing/templates.html</a> )